Council Policies at the City of Melville

 POLICY OBJECTIVES To provide a policy framework through which the City can consider its freehold and vested reserve land and property assets and make decisions, using a systematic informed approach, with respect to the retention, disposal or acquisition of such assets.To ensure that decisions made in relation to the use of City of Melville land and property assets ensure maximum return to the City by either realising a commercial level of financial return or by fulfilling a community benefit aligned to the visions of te the City of Melville or a combination thereof.

-The policy outlines strategies and principles in relation to the assessment of future development located on land zoned Residential or Mixed Use within one street block of Canning Highway within the City of Melville.
+The policy relates to the assessment of development located on land within one street block of Canning Highway within the City of Melville.

 The policy contains provisions for the assessment of proposed Child Minding Centres and Family Day Care operations in the City of Melville.

-The policy facilitates the development of appropriately located Bed and Breakfast Accommodation within the City in the interests of residential amenity.
+The policy facilitates the development of appropriately located Bed and Breakfast accommodation within the City of Melville.

-The policy contains provisions regarding the use and location of temporary structures such as sea containers, skip bins for construction and/or storage purposes within the City of Melville.
+The policy relates to the use and location of temporary structures such as sea containers and skip bins for construction and/or storage purposes within the City of Melville.